e-zk/site/about.md

 # About me

 I am Zakaria.
-My friends sometimes call me Zak.
+People often call me Zak.

 I am a CS graduate with an interest in information security, digital privacy, and cryptography.
 I currently work in cyber security, I write [code](#code)